 Does linking up with other mothers and fathers on Facebook and Instagram make us happier?
 The answer it would seem is not.
-A survey by the Priory Group has found that as many as half of parents think that social media sites like Instagram and Facebook create unrealistic and unattainable expectations of family life which fuel anxiety and can trigger depression.
+A survey by the Priory Group has found that as many as half of parents think that social media sites like Instagram and Facebook create unrealistic and unattainable expectations of family life, fuelling mental health issues like anxiety and can trigger depression.

 More than one in five parents - 22% - said that happy family pictures posted on Instagram, or exuberant baby blog posts on Facebook and other sites, made them feel inadequate" - while a similar number, 23%, said it made them feel "depressed".

 Nearly 40% said they thought idealised images of parenthood - and "over-sharenting" - were fuelling anxiety among new parents, while more than a third (36%) said they thought that baby bloggers and "Instamums" were contributing to rising rates of depression

 Instead of creating a friendly "online community", more than one in 10 of those asked said that rather than feeling more connected to other mothers, such sites could make new parents feel more isolated.